CramBL/quick-file-transfer/README.md

 Usage: qft [OPTIONS] <COMMAND>

 Commands:
-  listen  Run in Listen (server) mode send    Run in Send (client) mode mdns    Use mDNS utilities help    Print this message or the help of the given subcommand(s)
+  listen                Run in Listen (server) mode send                  Run in Send (client) mode mdns                  Use mDNS utilities evaluate-compression  Evaluate which compression works best for file content help                  Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Pass many times for more log output